mbakhoff/class-generator/readme.md

 4. run *mvn clean package*.
    this will compile the code and package the jar into the *target* directory.
-5. run the *generator.ClassGenerator* from command line. the classpath should contain the class-generator jar from *target* and commons-io from *target/dependency*.
+5. run the *generator.ClassGenerator* from command line. the classpath should contain the class-generator.jar from *target* and commons-io from *target/dependency*.